SamScherer1/SwiftDJITutorials/source/ios-tutorials/RemoteLoggerDemo.md

 > ![appTransport](../images/tutorials-and-samples/iOS/RemoteLoggerDemo/appTransport.png)
 >

- Furthermore, the DJI Remote Logger Tool supports multiple iOS devices logging, you can assign different Device IDs for different iOS devices in the `+(void)enableRemoteLoggingWithDeviceID:logServerURLString:` class method of DJISDKManager.
+ Furthermore, the DJI Remote Logger Tool supports logging from multiple iOS devices, you can assign different Device IDs for different iOS devices in the `+(void)enableRemoteLoggingWithDeviceID:logServerURLString:` class method of DJISDKManager.

  Also you can use url content filter for specific device's log like this:
   `http://10.81.9.167:4567/?filter=113`.